 In addition to directing, Owen has also produced many revivals in New York City, including the American Premiere of Christopher Hampton's When Did You Last See My Mother?, Joseph Stein’s Enter Laughing, Clark Gestner’s You’re a Good Man, Charlie Brown, Noël Coward’s Hay Fever, Eugene Ionesco’s The Bald Soprano, Bock & Harnick’s She Loves Me, and a long list of plays by George Bernard Shaw including Great Catherine, The Man of Destiny, The Dark Lady of the Sonnets, Overruled, and Arms and the Man.
 He also produced several plays receiving their first New York appearances for The Actors Company Theatre.

 Although he no longer appears onstage (unless asked very nicely), Owen enjoyed a lengthy career as an actor, performing major roles in dozens of productions in New York City and in regional theaters across America, playing in everything from Shakespeare to contemporary drama to musical comedy.
-Over a long span of time, his favorite roles have included the title character in 'Master Harold'...and the Boys, John Adams in 1776, and Sir John Falstaff in Shakespeare's Henry IV, pt.1 and pt.
-2among others too numerous to name.
+Over a long span of time, his favorite roles have included both Jack and Algy in Oscar Wilde's The Importance of Being Earnest, John Adams in 1776, and Sir John Falstaff in Shakespeare's Henry IV, pt.1 and pt.
+2, among others too numerous to name.

-Owen lives in Manhattan with his beautiful and brilliant wife Leda Zukowski, their rescue cat Harry, and a family of squirrels whom they seem to have inadvertently adopted.
+Owen lives in the East Village with his brilliant wife Leda Zukowski, a Practice Management Director at New York Life Investments, their rescue cat Harry, and a family of squirrels whom they seem to have inadvertently adopted.